-If a foreign air carrier is anticipated to be used for any portion of travel, prior approval is required under the Department of Commerce Financial Assistance Standard Terms and Conditions, Section K.03.c., http://go.usa.gov/3zVu9, and therefore, such travel should be included in the proposal to avoid having to request prior approval after the project starts.
-Applicants may factor in travel costs for participation in an annual NOAA Grants Management Division workshop for recipients.
-See http://go.usa.gov/3zVeH.

-Refer to item 13 below in this Section regarding treatment of Indirect Costs in the Budget Narrative.
+If a foreign air carrier is anticipated to be used for any portion of travel, prior approval is required under the DOC Financial Assistance Standard Terms and Conditions, Section K.03.c., http://go.usa.gov/3zVu9, and therefore, such travel should be included in the proposal to avoid having to request prior approval after the project starts.
+Applicants may factor in travel costs for participation in an annual NOAA GMD workshop for recipients.
+Refer to item 14 below in this Section regarding treatment of Indirect Costs in the Budget Narrative.